sideshowcoder/canned/index.md

 these can be added like this (thanks to runemadsen)

     $ canned --headers "Authorization, Another-Header"

+To enable CORS programatically, you can use the following options:

+    var canned = require('canned')
+    ,   http = require('http')
+    ,   opts = {
+            cors: true,
+            cors_headers: ["Content-Type", "Location"]
+        }

+Optionally, the cors_headers value can be a comma-separated string, as per the CLI option.

 For more information checkout [the pull request](https://github.com/sideshowcoder/canned/pull/9)